m3tac1ph4r/Cowin-Notifier/README.md

 1.Now open your bot in telegram and click start.

-2.Then notify-start and then give the required details.
+2.Then click notify-start and then give the required details.

 ---